tangentsoft/pidp8i/README-throttle.md

 ## <a id="stabilization"></a>Throttle Stabilization

-In early January 2018, the [upstream SIMH v4 project][simh] changed the way throttling is handled in that the simulator doesn't make any decisions about whether your requested throttle value is plausible until some seconds after the simulator starts.
+After the 2017.12.22 release, the [upstream SIMH v4 project][simh]'s
+main developer [changed the way throttling is handled][si508], mostly for the better.
+The primary upshot of this change, from the perspective of this document's subject matter in that the simulator doesn't make any decisions about whether your requested throttle value is plausible until some seconds after the simulator starts.